-Sudarshana’s primary research area is statistical hydrology with an emphasis on stochastic hydrological modeling that aims at efficiently using climate information in water resources management.
-She is interested in river-basin scale multi-reservoir modeling for understanding water-energy nexus using probabilistic hydroclimatological forecasts and identifying the drivers of hydroclimatic variability across different spatial and temporal scale.
+Sudarshana’s primary research area is statistical hydrology, emphasizing stochastic hydrological modeling that aims to efficiently use climate information in water resources management.
+She is interested in river-basin scale multi-reservoir modeling for understanding the water-energy nexus using probabilistic hydroclimatological forecasts and identifying the drivers of hydroclimatic variability across different spatial and temporal scales.

 - National Science Foundation (Cybersees-Type II)